Confidential Offering · Opportunity Zone · 2026

 Pre-Leasing

-Pre-leasing begins 6 months prior.
-Target Fall 2028 move-in.
+Pre-leasing begins ~6 months before delivery.
+Target Fall 2028 academic year move-in.

 5